China's shares end lower, blue chips snap 5-week winning streak

-SHANGHAI, June 16 China's stocks fell on Friday to end the week lower as weak producer inflation and investment data reinforced concerns of a renewed slowdown in the world's second-biggest economy.
+SHANGHAI, June 16 (Reuters) - China's stocks fell on Friday to end the week lower as weak producer inflation and investment data reinforced concerns of a renewed slowdown in the world's second-biggest economy.

 The blue-chip CSI300 index fell 0.3 percent, to 3,518.76 points, while the Shanghai Composite Index also lost 0.3 percent to 3,123.17 points.